alysnow/tableau-challenge/README.md

 ### Dashboard 1 - Most Active Overview

+* The last month of Summer is the most popular month
+* Grove St Path is the most popular Starting and Ending Station
+* 8am and 6pm are the most active times in all three years analysed (2018-2020)

 ![Dashboard1](images/Dashboard1.PNG)

 ### Dashboard 2 - Battle of the Genders

+* Females on average have longer trip durations
+* The age group with the average highest trip duration is 17-20
+* There appears to be a higher volume of Subscribers in the age group of 31-40

 ![Dashboard2](images/Dashboard2.PNG)

 ### Dashboard 3 - Pandemic

+* Evidentally there was a large decline in Customers and Subscribers during the COVID Pandemic and an even larger decline in the first quarter of 2021

 ![Dashboard3](images/Dashboard3.PNG)